What is an Ionic Bond?

 4. Potassium Oxide (K2O)

 Potassium (K) has one electron in its outermost shell.
 Oxygen (O) has six electrons in its outermost shell and requires two to complete the shell.
-It is more electronegative than potassium, and so it will attract two electrons from two potassium atom.
-Thus, both the potassium will donate one electron to oxygen, resulting in two potassium cations (K+) and one oxide anion (O–).
+It is more electronegative than potassium, and so it will attract two electrons from two potassium atoms forming an oxide ion (O–).
+Thus, both the potassium will donate one electron to oxygen, resulting in two potassium ions (K+).
 As a result, the molecule potassium oxide will have two ionic bonds.

 Ionic Bond Lewis Structure